Greetings from Thanh Hoa and another edition of Where I’m At – my monthly summary of where I’ve been and site news.

 These flights got me thinking that up until recently the world’s population has never been so dispersed as it was until this year.
 I’ve always enjoyed this positive side of globalisation, to meet people from all over the world in the most random places.
 Apart from travel taking years to get back to normal, it will also take years for so many people to be spread around the world as it was recently.

 On the blogging front I am now getting back into a blogging schedule at Nomadic Notes, especially with some more trips planned.
-I’m also blogging weekly at Living In Asia.
+I’m also blogging weekly at Future Southeast Asia.
 I have some new ideas for concept maps, so subscribe for updates.

 Tuy Hoa doesn’t figure on many tourist itineraries, but it’s a good gateway for the spectacular coastline of Phu Yen province.
 Like every place with an abundance of amazing beaches, there are many development plans here.
 I wanted to see if “Tuy Hoa is the next Nha Trang”, as I have heard being mentioned.
 Spoiler alert – it’s not.
-There is definitely interest in the region though, and I’ve put together a report on future Tuy Hoa developments.
-I will publish a travel report on Tuy Hoa soon.
+There is definitely interest in the region though, and I’ve put together a report on future Tuy Hoa developments, and here is my travel report on Tuy Hoa.

 Vinh Hoa Beach